yfffy/simplemeet/README.md

 ### Running with Docker

 1. Ensure Docker and Docker Compose are installed.
-2. Navigate to the project directory in your terminal.
+2. Clone the repository and navigate to the project directory in your terminal.
 3. Build and run the container:
     ```bash
     docker compose up --build -d